pyaiot/pyaiot/README.md

 **before** deploying.
 The broker port should be the same in both service files if you want the two to work together.

-1. Install the iot-kit package from the source:
+Here are the installation steps:
 1. Clone this repository
 <pre>
     $ git clone https://github.com/iot-lab/iot-kit.git
 </pre>
 2. Deploy the system (debian/raspbian/ubuntu):
 <pre>
     $ make deploy
 </pre>
 3. Verify that the services are correctly running:
 <pre>
     $ sudo systemctl status iot-broker.service
     ● iot-broker.service - IoT Broker Application